 Profile

-Irene (she/they) is a PhD candidate in International Law at the Graduate Institute of Geneva, where she is researching on the application of queer theories to the international migration law framework.
-Irene also works as UNHCR-designated asylum adjudicator (first instance) in the Territorial Commission for the Recognition of International Protection of Milan.
+Irene Manganini (she/they) is a PhD candidate in International Law at the Graduate Institute of Geneva and a Teaching Assistant in the Institute’s MINT programme.
+Their research focuses broadly speaking on the intersection between international migration law and queer theory.
+Up until recently, Irene worked as UNHCR-designated asylum adjudicator in the Territorial Asylum Commission of Milan.
 Prior to that, she worked in different capacities with IOM in Croatia, Bosnia-Herzegovina and Bangladesh and with UNHCR in Italy, as well as with human rights NGOs and grassroot activist groups working on migration issues.
-Irene considers themselves a queer activist who contributes to a common aim through research activity and legal practice.

 Research Interests